msillano/tuyaDAEMON/tuyaDAEMON/README.md

  _Any effort is made to make it modular, small, easy to modify, and [fully documented](https://github.com/msillano/tuyaDAEMON/wiki)._

- In **tuyaDAEMON** we have now four modules and a toolkit:
+ In **tuyaDAEMON** 2.0 we have now 3 main modules plus some extras:

  ![](./../pics/tuyadaemon01.jpg)

  - **tuyaDEAMON CORE:** the main flow, for low-level communication with many tuya `'real' devices`, and also with devices using a _gateway_ (`'virtual' devices`) e.g. Zigbee sensors.
+ -
  - [**tuyaTRIGGER module**](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) for Tuya-cloud comunications, adds extra capabilities:
    - The start of **tuya automations** from _node-red_.
    - The ability to fire **node-red flows** from _smartlife_, enabling _node-red remote_ and _vocal_ control.
    - The management RT of `'mirror' devices` for _all devices not caught at low-level by **tuyapi**_.

- - **Connection module:** add to all _real device_ the new property '_connected' to report RT the device status.
-Optional.
- - **System module:** Offerts a `'fake' device` (_system) with some useful RT properties: _Alarms_ in case of WiFi, Lan or AC power down, _list of unconned devices_ etc.
+  - [**System module:**](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) In form of `'fake' device` **_system offerts** some useful properties: _Alarms_ in case of WiFi, Lan or AC power down, access to remote tuyaDEAMON servers, etc. See also the [reference documentation](https://github.com/msillano/tuyaDAEMON/blob/main/devices/_system/device__system.pdf).

-   Optional, requires the  _'Connection module'_.
- - _Extra flow_: ["Smoke_Detector"](https://github.com/msillano/tuyaDAEMON/wiki/mirror-device-'Smoke_Detector':-case-study), a `'mirror' device` study case, uses TRIGGER to comunicate to real device.
+  - _Extra flow_: ["mirror devices"](extra/test%20devices) with some examples of trigger use.

  - _Extra flow_: ["PM detector"](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a `'custom' device` study case, the device uses USB-serial to comminicate.

  - _Extra flow_: ["watering_sys"](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'watering_sys':-case-study), a `OO level 2 device` study case, a custom super-devices build using 2 switch and 1 sensor.

- - _Extra flow_: ["test devices"](extra/test%20devices) with some examples of device tests
+ - _Extra flow_: ["exta.test"](extra/test%20devices) with some examples of device tests
- - _Extra flow_: ["tuyaTRIGGER-minimal"](extra/tuyaTRIGGER%20for%20node-red%20users),  downsizing of TuyaTIGGER, adds one-way remote and voice control to node-red.
-Use it alone, not for home automation.

 - **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
+A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy extend it to new devices.

 ### configuration